How the America’s Cup is Like Digital Marketing – and One Way That It Isn’t

 I have to admit I’ve been geeking out on the tech involved with these amazing yachts.
 I think that’s part of the appeal for all of us – the sheer scale and technology involved with having these quite unique yachts flying across the water is amazing.
 It got me thinking about how the approach taken in building a competitive America’s Cup boat has some parallels with digital marketing.
 So here are my reasons why the America’s Cup is like digital marketing, and one reason why it isn’t:

 All the teams have a serious approach to their design thinking, measurement of the performance of each iteration and changes made on the yachts.
-Beginning with the first version of each teams’ boat, and continuing on through all of their on-water testing and training.
+Beginning with the first version of each team’s boat, and continuing on through all of their on-water testing and training.
+To do this takes a massive amount of data and analysis of that data is an ongoing part of team development.
+Effective digital marketing is the same: as advertising campaigns go on, users’ interactions and responses to ads can be tracked and changes made to campaigns accordingly.
+By actively tracking and responding to data, we continuously improve campaign performance as you gain valuable insights.

-2. The Racecourse Changes Frequently.
+The Racecourse Changes Frequently

+In competitive sailing, constantly monitoring and modelling weather conditions is vital.
+This is key to maximising the opportunities available to get the most speed from the daily conditions.
 Likewise with digital marketing; monitoring market trends, being aware of news related to the industry and following competitor activity are all key to successful digital strategies.

-4. Test, Test, and Test.
+Test, Test, and Test

+All teams base their designs on the knowledge of their world-class designers.
+This is combined with a trove of data gathered from trialling and testing various designs.
+While hitting the water to practice, every part of that yacht design is being tested, changed if needed, and tested again.
 This very much relates to effective digital campaigns.
-The best-performing campaigns aren’t static – marketers should be trialling a variety of audience targeting options, ad creative, budget and bid amounts to optimise campaign performance.
+The best-performing campaigns aren’t static.
+Marketers should be trialling a variety of audience targeting options, ad creative, budget and bid amounts to optimise campaign performance.
 Alongside consistent reporting and client feedback, this amounts to the best possible approach for effective online marketing campaigns.

 And that reason why it’s different…